-Adapt Framework Version 4 – released yesterday – has seen the Adapt Community work hard to put accessibility for all learners at the heart of this industry backed, open source e-learning tech.
+Adapt Framework Version 4 – released yesterday – has seen the community work hard to put accessibility for all at the heart of this open source e-learning tech.
 Starting by getting rid of the accessibility mode.
 Yes, really…

 One of the things we at Can Studios value about Adapt-based elearning is creating courses that are more accessible – for example to learners with sight loss who use screen readers.
 In fact – Adapt has been one of the leading elearning technologies for accessibility.

-A recent project has seen us really put Adapt to the test on this.
-And while it was definitely the best option and we’re proud of what we achieved for the client – this challenge also revealed where we – the Adapt Learning community – could do better.
+It was definitely the best tool for the job, and we’re proud of what we achieved for the client.
+But this challenge also revealed where we – the Adapt Learning community – could do better.

 So I don’t think anyone is more excited than the Can Studios team that the main focus of this latest release has been to improve the functionality for accessible learning.

 It’s a testament to the Adapt Community’s determination on this front that there is no longer an accessibility mode.
 Yes – you heard me right – because Adapt V4 is always accessible.

 Adapt V4 is always accessible… a person using assistive technology won’t have to enable a special mode – it’s there as the norm…